Electrical Engineering and Computer Science, School of

 CSCI 446.
 Computer Graphics I. 3 Credits.

 Introduction to computer graphics.
 Topics include raster scan graphics, 2D and 3D representations, affine transformations, light and color, texture mapping, image processing, ray-tracing, and computer animation.
 Team-based weekly homework develops a 4 minute computer animation.
 Prerequisites: CSCI 242, CSCI 363, and MATH 166.
 F, odd years.

 A continuation of CSCI 446, topics covered include: history of games, game taxonomies, game design theory, computer game development, physics engines and AI engines.
 Prerequisite: CSCI 446.
 S, even years.

 CSCI 451.
 Operating Systems I. 3 Credits.

 Introduction to operating system theory and fundamentals.
 Topics include: CPU scheduling, memory management, file systems, interprocess communication facilities, security.
 Weekly homework assignments focus on process synchronization using fork/exe, threads, mutexes, pipes, semaphores, and shared memory.
-Prerequisites: CSCI 242 and CSCI 370; both with a grade of C or better.
+Prerequisites: CSCI 330 with a grade of C or better; recommended prerequisites CSCI 370 and CSCI 455.
 F.